-Delive Deliverable Two Due Date Compensation Software Support for CVE Smart Roadside Systems October 2018-September 2019 \$0.00 INCLUDED WITH DELIVERABLE ONE ABOVE Task Item Sub Tasks Descr iption Software Support for CVE Smart Roadside Systems Sub 1 status The C downt shall s ontractor shall continuously monitor all sites and central server sof atus and must maintain operational status and system performance the Contractor shall notify the Agencies immediately by email of a countime, including scheduled or unscheduled outages.
-The Contract hall subsequently notify the Agencies of cause and expected time of estored functionality.
-Sub 2 e Contractor must troubleshoot and repair all IIS roadside technolog tware as per Deliverable 1, Subtask 5 service response and performan Sub 3 for all pendin subsect config made.
-The C Agenct as direct Enterp for the station Roads law en Contractor shall provide installation of any major and on-going update for all Contractor software.
-The Contractor shall notify Agencies of pending installations at least one week in advance.
+Deliver able Two Due Date Compensation Software Support for CVE Smart Roadside Systems October 2018-September 2019 \$0.00 INCLUDED WITH DELIVERABLE ONE ABOVE Task Item Sub Tasks Description Software Support for CVE Smart Roadside Systems Sub 1 Contractor shall continuously monitor all sites and central server software status and must maintain operational status and system performance.
+The Contractor shall notify the Agencies immediately by email of any downtime, including scheduled or unscheduled outages.
+The Contractor shall subsequently notify the Agencies of cause and expected time of restored functionality.
+Sub 2 The Contractor must troubleshoot and repair all IIS roadside technology software as per Deliverable 1, Subtask 5 service response and performance times.
+Sub 3 for all pendin subsect config made: The C Agenct as direct Enterp for the station Roads law en Contractor shall provide installation of any major and on-going updates for all Contractor software.
+The Contractor shall notify Agencies of bending installations at least one week in advance.
 Contractor shall subsequently notify Agencies of installation completions.
-Any major configuration change which may affect functionality shall be logged a made available to Agencies upon request and included in quarterly report The Contractor will continue to be authorized by Agencies to utilize Agency USDOT Safer, Prism certified download files, and any other as directed by Agencies, for transfer from state-hosted Smart Roadside Enterprise Server to Contractor hosted Smart Roadside Enterprise Server to Contractor hosted Smart Roadside Enterprise Server to Enterprise Server Enterprise Server to Enterprise Se Sub 4 modification software compared to the consideration of the consideration Sub 5 softwa addres Sub 6 would and/or includ
+Any major configuration change which may affect functionality shall be logged and made available to Agencies upon request and included in quarterly report.
+The Contractor will continue to be authorized by Agencies to utilize Agency USDOT Safer, Prism certified download files, and any other data is directed by Agencies, for transfer from state-hosted Smart Roadside Enterprise Server for the purpose of operating the Drivewyze commercial vehicle weigh tation bypass service.
+The data held in the Contractor-hosted Smart Roadside network will be used by Drivewyze, Agencies and other accredite aw enforcement agencies to screen commercial vehicles using the bypass Sub 4 Contractor will evaluate requests by the Agencies for new features modifications for Smart Roadside Program Management Systems software.
+All such requests will be acknowledged by Contractor, an compared to the Contractor's current plans for product enhancem development.
+Feature additions or modifications that are not alreplan for future versions will be quoted separately by Contractor for consideration by the Agencies as custom development.
+Contractor shall provide unlimited phone support for any Contractor for any contractor of the contractor o am Management Systems by by by Contractor, and will be ans for product enhancement and iffications that are not already in eparately by Contractor for a development. the support for any Contractor Sub 6 software issues through a toll free access to Contractor service staff to address any questions on system operation.
+Contractor shall provide ongoing annual refresher training services wh would include ad-hoc remote training through on-line Webex services and/or scheduled onsite training as requested.
+Classroom training will include up to two days of refresher training, all necessary training materials and presentation aids.

-Contractor shall provide all parts, labor & expenses.
+Sub 7 Contractor shall provide all parts, labor & expenses.
 Contractor shall include parts, labor, and expense detail associated with Software Support in the quarterly Standard Performance Report as in Deliverable 1, Sub Task 3.

-8 - Other Costs
+Part 4 Section 8 - Other Costs

-Other costs are those not classified elsewhere, such as communications or utility costs.
-As with other expenses, these must be allocable to the Federal award.
-The total costs and allocation bases must be shown in the narrative.
-Examples of Other costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.) and unit cost must be included.
-All Other costs must be specifically itemized and described.
+Other Costs are those not classified elsewhere and are allocable to the Federal award.
+These costs must be specifically itemized and described.
+The total costs and allocation bases must be explained in the narrative.
+Examples of Other Costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.), unit cost, and percentage of time on MCSAP grant must be included.